 - This is the default space for all your files.
-You have a home directory named /home/username, where username is your PSC username.
+You have a home directory named /home/user-name, where user-name is your PSC username.
 The /home filesystem is shared across Greenfield, so you can access your files in /home from all Greenfield nodes.
-There is currently no quota on the /home file system.

-- The crucible filesystem is a scratch file system, shared across all Greenfield nodes, providing a fast, temporary file area for your running jobs.
+- The /crucible filesystem is a scratch file system, shared across all Greenfield nodes, providing a fast, temporary file area for data read or written by running jobs.
 It is much faster than the /home system.

-- Crucible is not a permanent storage space and it is not backed up.
-Files will only remain on crucible for up to 21 days and then they will be deleted.
-Crucible files will also be deleted if we need to free up space to keep jobs running.
+- The /crucible filesystem is not a permanent storage space and it is not backed up.
+Files that have not been accessed for 21 days are subject to deletion.
+Files in /crucible will also be deleted if we need to free up space to keep jobs running.

-- Be sure to store copies of your crucible files to your local site or to the Data Supercell as soon as possible after you create them.
+- Be sure to move your /crucible files to your local site or to the Data Supercell as soon as possible after your job completes.

 - Find your group name

-- If you have more than one grant, you will have a crucible directory for each grant. $SCRATCH will point to the directory associated with your default grant.
+- If you have more than one grant, you will have a /crucible directory for each grant.
 BE SURE to use the appropriate directory when working under multiple grants.

 - The Data Supercell

-- See the Data Supercell page for a detailed description.
+- See the Data Supercell page for a detailed description of the Data Supercell.

-Globus Online, scp and sftp will all be available to transfer files from Blacklight to Greenfield.
-More information will be available here for globus-url-copy, scp and sftp as it becomes available.
+Globus Online, scp and sftp are all be available to transfer files to and from Greenfield.

 Our recommended method for file transfer is Globus Online.
 If you cannot use Globus Online, but do have access to Globus client software, we recommend globus-url-copy.
 Otherwise, you can use sftp or scp.